 Chest openers like locus pose, camel, and backbends stretch the coracobrachialis by taking the elbow away from the collar bone.
 They will produce that “good stretch feeling” as the trigger point creates a gentle referral on the stretch.

-Poses like downward dog, planks, and upward facing dog use this muscle to stabilize the pose.
+Poses like downward dog, planks, and upward-facing dog use this muscle to stabilize the pose.
 They are more likely to produce pain, especially when the practitioner is unstable or struggling with fatigue.
-They will be less likely to produce pain when the muscle is warm and stretched out from those chest openers.
+They will be less likely to have pain when the muscle is warm and stretched out from those chest openers.

 As well, hand balance poses tend to aggravate this muscle.
-However, it is usually overlooked as the source of pain.
-Practitioners tend to look at wrist and elbow problems because the pain is often focused on the forearm and hand.
+Often it is overlooked as the source of pain.
+Instead, practitioners tend to look at wrist and elbow problems because the pain focuses on the forearm and hand.

 Support Integrative Works to

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 We want your feedback!
 We are in the process of creating a format for individual muscles.

 Please drop us a note at

 Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
 He has written materials and instructed classes since the mid-90s.
 This includes anatomy, trigger points, cranial, and neuromuscular.